dmoisset/s5/README.md

 ## Get started!

 If you want to learn more, you can follow with the [Table of Contents](TOC.md).
-It is organized to be read in order
+It is organized to be read in order.

+If a section of paragraph is labeled with the :five: icon, the content of that section is identical to the equivalent one in the System Reference Document (the free online rules for D&D); that means that you may skip it if you're familiar with it.
+I have included those sections to avoid cross referencing too much and improve readability.